Monsta X: Public image and impact

-When 20th and 21st century singers who have something in common were introduced, from music to stage costumes, concepts, and tones, a parallel theory of two singers, so-called "doppel singers", was made.
-Monsta X is said to be the singers that continues the myth of the "Original Beast Idol" Shinhwa and had obtained the modifier of "Next Generation Beast Idol".
+When 20th and 21st century singers who have something in common were introduced, from music to stage costumes, concepts, and tones, a parallel theory of two singers, so-called "doppel singers" was made.
+The group was said to be the singer who continues the legend of the "Original Beast Idol" Shinhwa and has been called since then the "Next Generation Beast Idol".

 Monsta X is also called the "Global K-pop Group", recognized as one of the artists that contributed and extended the Korean wave globally.
 In 2018, they performed for the yearly iHeartRadio's Jingle Ball Tour, making them the first Korean group to perform at iHeartRadio's annual event, as well as in 2019, and in 2021.
-The group was also rendered by Cartoon Network in an episode of the animated series We Bare Bears, making them the first-ever guest stars in an American animated series.
+The group was also rendered by Cartoon Network in an episode of the animated series We Bare Bears, making them the first-ever K-pop group to guest star in an American animated series.
 They were personally invited by the South Korean President Moon Jae-in to perform for King Harald V of Norway for the 60th anniversary of diplomatic relations between Korea and Norway.
 Monsta X became the first K-pop artist to appear on a live broadcast of the morning news program Good Morning Britain of the British ITV channel.
-They were also the first Korean singers to appear and perform on the popular U.S. TV show The Kelly Clarkson Show.
-They also appeared and performed at the Time 100 Talks, where they also voiced support for the Black Lives Matter movement, as well as drawing attention to the work of medical professionals during the ongoing COVID-19 pandemic.
-Monsta X was also the first Korean artist to perform for iHeartRadio's metaverse concert, through the metaverse-based games Fortnite and Roblox.
-The group was also called by the Korean media as "Korea's Representative Group" and "K-pop Emerging Power" because of their remarkable achievements abroad.
+They were also the first Korean singers to appear and perform on the popular American show The Kelly Clarkson Show.
+They also appeared and performed at the Time 100 Talks where they also voiced support for the Black Lives Matter movement, as well as drawing attention to the work of medical professionals during the ongoing COVID-19 pandemic.
+Monsta X was also the first Korean artist to perform for iHeartRadio's metaverse concert through the metaverse-based games Fortnite and Roblox.
+The group was also named by the Korean media as "Korea's Representative Group" and "K-pop Emerging Power" because of their remarkable achievements abroad.